 MCC Independent Evaluations

-Evaluation is the objective, systematic assessment of a program’s design, implementation and results.
-Through its investments in evaluations, the Millennium Challenge Corporation seeks to achieve its goals of transparency, accountability and improvement through learning by addressing three key questions:
+As defined in the Millennium Challenge Corporation’s Policy for Monitoring and Evaluation, evaluation is the objective, systematic assessment of a program’s design, implementation and results.
+There are three categories of evaluations at MCC: independent evaluations (impact or performance evaluations), self-evaluations and special studies.
+Through its investments in these evaluation activities, MCC seeks to achieve its goals of transparency, accountability and improvement through learning by addressing three key questions:

 - Was MCC’s investment implemented according to plan?